RajaJaganathan/angularjs-best-practices/README.md

 # Angularjs-best-practices
-#####My favourite angularjs developement  best practices :
+#####My favourite tips for angularjs developement:

 1. use controller as syntax.
-Never pollute any value on $scope/scope
+Never pollute any value on $scope/scope.

 2. Always use bindToController when using isolate scope